jeffersonvivanco/Linux_Notes/linux_fundamentals.md

 program runs, the kernel first sets aside some memory, loads the executable code from the file system into it, and then starts the code running.
-It keeps information about this process, the most visible of whih is an identification number known as the *process identifier* (PID).
+It keeps information about this process, the most visible of which is an identification number known as the *process identifier* (PID).

 Like most modern operating systems, those with Unix-like kernels,